i6092467/diff-bias-proxies/README.md

   dynamic: true                       # re-compute neuron influences after every pruning step?
                                         # {true, false}
   step_size: 1                        # number of units pruned per step
-  stop_early: true                    # stop pruning when the performance is close to random or
+  stop_early: true                    # stop when the performance is close to random or
                                         # the maximum number of steps is reached?
                                           # {true, false}
   val_only: true                      # perform pruning only on the validation set?